kondanta/NetG8/README.md

 ### Network Scanner
+It's a simple network scanner that scans network, finds open ports throught this ports find the Operating systems of the found ips.
+Also do Syn flood attack as well as the network sniff.
+It's actually a tool that merges some good features from different tools available.

+### Dependencies
 So let me briefly explain the dependencies.
 It requires nmap and scapy installed through python package manager.
 `pip install > requirements.txt`
 Also one function requires unix operating system for run.